davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 4.6.4 =

+* Send me a copy option for suggesting roles.
+Copy to sender includes member mobile # if available

+= 4.6.3 =

+* Better display of agenda timing inside editor

+= 4.6.2 =

+* Logging of one click signup suggestions
+* Moved role setting to sidebar/inspector in Gutenberg

+= 4.6.1 =

+Suggest with One-Click Signup

 = 4.6 =